 GradGen hosts college tours for students as early as the 4th grade.
 The main focus is on middle school and high school students in order to expose them to a college campus environment.
 All students get a glimpse into the life of a college student but are also given the opportunity to participate in career and conflict management workshops (middle school) or learn about research techniques and opportunities (high school).

 Monthly science, technology, engineering, arts and mathematics club for 3rd-5th graders.
-Students participate in engaging, hands-on activities to enrich their STEAM knowledge.
+Community partners adopt a month to create lesson plans and lead the students in engaging, hands-on activities to enrich their STEAM knowledge.